-Our aa2 assigned Capital score, in line with the initial score, reflects ZKB's strong capitalisation levels as well as our expectation of broadly stable capital ratios in the future, as increases in risk-weighted assets are expected to be offset by retained earnings.
+Our aa2 assigned Capital score, in line with the initial score, reflects ZKB's solid capitalisation levels as well as our expectation of broadly stable capital ratios in the future, as increases in risk-weighted assets are expected to be offset by retained earnings.

-As the bank's sole owner, the Canton of Zurich provides a dotation capital frame, which was increased by CHF425 million to CHF3.425 billion in November 2020 to continue to meet regulatory gone-concern requirements.
-Of this capital frame, CHF2.425 billion has been drawn by ZKB and the remaining dotation capital of CHF1.0 billion is dedicated in full to the emergency planning of the bank, making the dotation capital reserve eligible as gone-concern capital.
-As a consequence, the related amount can only be recalled by order of the Swiss Financial Market Supervisory Authority (FINMA) or by a person in charge of the restructuring designated by FINMA.
-Furthermore, we expect the canton to provide further capital support in the unlikely scenario that the bank's solvability is significantly strained.
+As the bank's sole owner, the Canton of Zurich provides a dotation capital frame, which was increased by CHF425 million to CHF3.425 billion in November 2020 to continue to meet regulatory gone concern requirements.
+Of this capital frame, CHF2.425 billion has been

-ZKB's tangible common equity (TCE) ratio stood at 17.6% as of 31 December 2021, down from 18.3% as of year-end 2020.1 The decline was driven by 4.4% higher risk-weighted assets (RWA) because of balance sheet growth, while TCE only advanced by 0.5% from year-end 2020 because ZKB paid out a CHF456 million dividend and for the first time accounted for the expected credit loss on its performing balance sheet and off-balance sheet exposures.2 As of the same date, the bank's regulatory Common Equity Tier 1 (CET1) capital ratio stood at 17.0%, its Tier 1 capital ratio was 18.5%, while its gone concern capital ratio reached 4.0%, thereby meeting the going and gone concern capital requirements for Swiss domestic systemically important institutions.3 The bank's solid capitalisation levels reflect rising regulatory requirements, largely driven by ZKB's classification as a domestic systemically important institution by decree of the SNB.
+ZKB's capitalisation remains solid with a tangible common equity (TCE) ratio of 16.9% as of 30 June 2022, down from 17.6% as of year-end 2021.1 The decline was driven by 5.2% higher risk-weighted assets (RWA) because of balance sheet growth, while TCE only advanced by 1.0% from year-end 2021 as ZKB paid out a CHF431 million dividend.
+As of the same date, the bank's regulatory Common Equity Tier 1 (CET1) capital ratio stood at 16.2%, its Tier 1 capital ratio was 17.6%, while its gone concern capital ratio reached 4.3%, thereby meeting the going and gone concern capital requirements for Swiss domestic systemically important institutions.
+The leverage ratio remained at 6.0%, well above the 4.5% requirement for systemically important banks.2 The bank's solid capitalisation levels reflect rising regulatory requirements, largely driven by ZKB's classification as a domestic systemically important institution by decree of the SNB.